From Posterior Sampling to Meaningful Diversity in Image Restoration: Conclusion

 \section{Conclusion}

-The field of image restoration is seeing a surge of methods aimed at sampling from the posterior distribution instead of outputting a single solution.
-Here, we showed that this strategy is fundamentally limited in its ability to communicate to a user the range of semantically different possibilities using a reasonably small number of samples.
-We therefore proposed to break-away from posterior sampling and shift focus towards composing small but meaningfully diverse sets of solutions.
-We started by a thorough exploration of what makes a set of reconstructions meaningfully diverse, and then harnessed the conclusions for developing diffusion-based meaningfully diverse restoration methods.
-We demonstrated through both quantitative measures and user studies that our methods outperform vanilla posterior sampling.
-We believe future work can focus on improving these approaches, \eg by expressing specific desired variations using combinations of semantic deep features, or by developing similar approaches for enhancing meaningful diversity in additional restoration methods.
+We showed that posterior sampling, a strategy that has gained popularity in image restoration, is limited in its ability to summarize the range of semantically different solutions with a small number of samples.
+We thus proposed to break-away from posterior sampling and rather aim for composing small but meaningfully diverse sets of solutions.
+We started by a thorough exploration of what makes a set of reconstructions meaningfully diverse, and then harnessed the conclusions for developing diffusion-based restoration methods.
+We demonstrated quantitatively and via user studies that our methods outperform vanilla posterior sampling.
+Directions for future work are outlined in App.~\ref{A:sec:futurework}.